Learn something new every day

 To improve signal processing, adaptive antenna systems include several components.
 Performance monitors and rapid control processors are used to continually assess the radio frequency environment.
 A complex algorithm is constantly running to identify interferences and differentiate them from the desired signal.

-In addition to the monitoring and processing system, an adaptive antenna uses multiple antennas to improve signal quality.
+In addition to the monitoring and processing system, this type of antenna uses multiple antennas to improve signal quality.
 The multiple antennas can be affixed to a base station in a number of patterns, including circular, linear or planar patterns.
 The multiple antennas are comprised of one main antenna, or lobe as well as other antennas, or nulls.
 The lobe is actually directed toward the desired signal while the nulls are used to deflect interfering signals.
 This technique is known as beamforming, beamsteering or beemshaping.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!